KevinArellano94/DjangoApp/README.md

   django-admin startproject mysite
   ```
 - Verifiy project files:
   * Please note that the last variable, in this case "mysite" is the name of your project.
-So it's important not to get mixed up.
-A very well format to remember would be calling it "[name of project] project".
-Later I will explain in more detail.
 ```
-mysite/
+mysite/ { root }
   manage.py
-  mysite/
+  mysite/ { actual site }
     __init__.py
     settings.py
     urls.py